openclimatefix/open-source-quartz-solar-forecast/README.md

 We recently presented the Quartz Solar Forecast project at FOSDEM 2024 (Free and Open source Software Developers' European Meeting), providing an introduction to Open Climate Fix's motivation for this project and its impact on aiding organizations in resource optimization.
 To learn more about predictive model's functionality, visit here: [Video Recording](https://www.youtube.com/watch?v=NAZ2VeiN1N8)

-The current model uses weather input features achieved from [open-meteo](https://open-meteo.com/) to predict the solar generation at a site given by its latitude and longitude
+The current model uses GFS or ICON NWPs to predict the solar generation at a site

 ```python
 from quartz_solar_forecast.forecast import run_forecast